Killing of Amir Locke: Persons involved

 Amir Locke was a 22-year-old Black man born in Maplewood, Minnesota, and raised in the Minneapolis–Saint Paul suburbs.
 According to his mother, Locke was starting a music career and had planned to move to Dallas the week after his death.
 In the three days leading up to the February 2 shooting, Locke had been staying at his cousin's apartment and sleeping on the couch.

 Mark Hanneman had been a police officer in Minneapolis since 2015 and was a member of the Minneapolis Police Department's SWAT team.
 According to personnel records released by the department, Hanneman had three past complaints, all closed without disciplinary action.
 Prior to working with the police department, Hanneman was employed as a police officer in Hutchinson, Minnesota, starting in 2010.
 After an administrative suspension following the fatal shooting of Locke, Hanneman returned to active duty on February 28, 2022, but did not return to the SWAT team.

 Search warrant

 Locke was shot while police were executing a search warrant in relation to a homicide.
 Locke's cousin, a 17-year old at the time, was a suspect in the fatal shooting of Otis Elder in nearby Saint Paul on January 10, 2022.
 The Saint Paul Police Department applied for a "knock and announce" warrant, and the Minneapolis police department insisted on a no-knock warrant, according to the St. Paul Police Department.
 Police also had "probable cause pick up and holds" for three people.
 Amir Locke was not named in the search warrant and was not a target of the homicide investigation.
-A Hennepin County judge authorized the release of warrant documents connected to the investigation.
+A Hennepin County judge, Peter Cahill, authorized the release of warrant documents connected to the investigation.